python-jsonschema/jsonschema/docs/validate.rst

 .. _validator-protocol:

-The Validator Interface
+The Validator Protocol
 -----------------------

 `jsonschema` defines a protocol that all validator classes should adhere to.

-.. autoclass:: jsonschema.protocols.IValidator
+.. autoclass:: jsonschema.protocols.Validator
     :members:

-All of the `versioned validators <versioned-validators>` that are included with `jsonschema` adhere to the interface, and implementers of validator classes that extend or complement the ones included should adhere to it as well.
+All of the `versioned validators <versioned-validators>` that are included with `jsonschema` adhere to the protocol, and implementers of validator classes that extend or complement the ones included should adhere to it as well.
 For more information see `creating-validators`.